Learning With Us

 The program overall will strive to strengthen the student’s understanding of meanings behind the grammar and vocabulary.
 Each unit incorporates reading comprehension by using texts that are both of a conversational and, as the modules progress, a literary nature.
 Further, we incorporate historical and cultural material aimed at developing a deeper understanding of Scottish Gaelic heritage.

-In all units we strive to immerse the students in the flavor, character, mindset, thinking processes, and worldview of Gaelic and the Gael.
-Hopefully the result will be that we produce Gaelic thinkers as well as Gaelic speakers.
+In all units we strive to immerse the students in the flavor, character, mindset, thinking processes, and worldview of Gàidhlig and the Gael.
+Hopefully the result will be that we produce Gàidhlig thinkers as well as Gàidhlig speakers.

 Tuition & Registration

-Tuition for the year is $540, including all classes, Language Labs, access to instructors for study assistance, and admission to student-only events.
+Tuition for the year is currently held at the 2024-2025 level of $540, including all classes, Language Labs, access to instructors for study assistance, and admission to student-only events.
+Tuition, either paid in full or the first installment for those using a payment plan is due upon acceptance of your registration.

 Payment Schedule